 Diarrhea and constipation are common side effects of cancer treatment.
-The severity of diarrhea or constipation varies among patients and depends on the type of treatment you receive.
+The severity of diarrhea or constipation can vary depending on the type of treatment you receive.
 Sometimes side effects improve as you adjust to treatment.
 Most side effects go away when treatment ends.
 Managing side effects, called palliative (supportive) care, is an important part of cancer treatment.
 Talk to your healthcare team about any side effects that you have.